mudita/MuditaOS/harmony_changelog.md

 * Fixed meditation countdown timer when a deep press is performed
 * Fixed "turn off" window display time
 * Fixed information about next alarm ring
+* Fixed uneven screen refresh when turning on the device

 ### Added